-Automatically associating assets with Data Categories via Data Classification
+Automatically associating assets with Data Categories

-About automatic Data Category association via Data Classification
+About the automatic Data Category association process

 1. Create Data Category assets and connect data classes with the Data Category assets.